medowic/serverincolour/README.md

 # What is it?

 ### ServerInColour is a convenient and more informative login page to the server
 **There is nothing superfluous here, just the information you need about the system.
-It is painted in different colors depending on the load (50% of the load is orange, 80% is red).**
+It is painted in different colors depending on the load (>50% of the load is orange, >75% is red).**

 # Getting started!

-We want to present SIC as a cross-platform script that will work on all Linux systems.
+We want to present **SIC** as a cross-platform script that will work on all Linux systems.
 However, we cannot guarantee performance on all Linux systems.
-Therefore, we offer a list of tested systems where SIC will be guaranteed to work:
+Therefore, we offer a list of tested systems where **SIC** will be guaranteed to work:

 - Debian 12 (Tested ✅)
 - Ubuntu 22.04 LTS (Tested ✅)